Satrumun Kidaitha Thagaval

 Satrumun Kidaitha Thagaval is a 2009 Indian Tamil-language thriller film directed by Bhuvanai Kannan.
-The film stars Kanal Kannan, fame Bharathi, Khushbu, Livingston, and K. S. Ravikumar.
+The film stars Kanal Kannan, Bharathi, Khushbu, Livingston, and K. S. Ravikumar.
 The film was released on 30 January 2009.

 Plot

 A sequence of murder takes place in the city and a cop steps in to investigate them.
 Meanwhile, Shiva leaves a mental asylum.
 It is concluded that a lunatic is behind all these murders.
 Siva (Kanal Kannan) manages to enter the house of a film director (Livingston).
 His wife is all alone.
 She suspects him to be the mentally-challenged man on murder trail.
 Meanwhile, the police zeroes in on a psychiatrist doctor (Khushbu) to be responsible for the murder.
 In the court, she spills the beans that a young girl who had a disturbed childhood was indeed responsible for the deaths, she is shown to have been molested by a police officer, her first adoptive father.
 Shiva eventually discovers that it was none other than the film director's wife.
 What the noble-hearted Shiva does to bring her back to normal life forms the rest.